Successful Retail Strategies

 Sephora, a leading French chain of cosmetics stores, provides a unified in-store and e-commerce loyalty platform called Beauty Insider.
 This tiered customer loyalty program boasts more than 10 million users and offers them rewards based on their annual spend.
 Customers can redeem their points for product samples, encouraging future merchandise sales.
 Personalised product recommendations are also provided based on a customer’s past shopping history.

 Let’s unpack four steps you can take to grow your sales and remain relevant to consumers in the digital age.

-You’ll need to acquire customer information to start a dialogue with them.
-You can do this in several ways, from an online sign-up for newsletters to capturing their information at the till when they are paying.
-You could also introduce a loyalty programme, which would mean customers signing up and providing contact information.
+You’ll need to acquire customer information so that you can start a dialogue with them.
+You can achieve this in several ways, from an online sign-up for newsletters, to capturing their information at the till when they are paying.
+You could also introduce a loyalty programme, which would mean customers sign up and providing contact information.

-Once you have your customers’ information, you can communicate directly with them based on their age, gender, religion, etc. The more specific you are with questions when recording their information up front, the easier it will be for you to segment customers into smaller brackets.
-Identifying your customer when they walk through your retail outlet’s door can enable you to deliver products or services that are directly suited to their specific needs.
+Once you have your customers’ information, you can communicate directly with them based on their age, gender, religion, and so on.
+The more specific you are with questions when recording their information up front, the easier it will be for you to segment customers into smaller brackets.
+Identifying your customer when they walk through your retail outlet’s door enables you to deliver products or services that are directly suited to their specific needs.